ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 ## A Concrete Use-Case

-Let's pick a use-case I often see used to demonstrate the State monad so we can see how our Update monad is similar, but also slightly different!
+Let's pick a use-case which I often see used for demonstrating the State monad so we can see how our Update monad is similar, but slightly different!

 We're going to build a system which allows users to interact with their bank account!
 We'll have three actions they can perform: `Deposit`, `Withdraw`, and `CollectInterest`.